Keats/kickstart/README.md

 ### 0.7.0 (2026-09-02)

-- Upgrade to Tera v2, which brings breaking template changes ([migration guide](https://github.com/Keats/tera/blob/master/MIGRATION.md)):
+- Upgrade to Tera v2, which brings breaking template changes.
+See the ([migration guide](https://github.com/Keats/tera/blob/master/MIGRATION.md)) for details.
-  - The `slugify` filter is now named `slug`
-  - Accessing an undefined variable is now an error rather than rendering empty
-  - The `date` filter now uses jiff format strings

 ### 0.6.0 (2025-12-21)